 - March 782 (Phil Dowsett): Alex Ribeiro's Hart-engined car at Thruxton 27 Mar 1978 and presumably all season.
 Hired by Wolfgang Locher for Hockenheim 26 Sep.
 To Phil Dowsett (Maldon, Essex) for British Formula Atlantic in 1979, converted to 79B specification and supported by Pinch Plant and Martin the Newsagent.
 Retained by Dowsett for 1980, then unraced in 1981.
 Advertised by Dowset as a 782/79B in September 1981.
 To Dave Hoban (Horncastle, Lincolnshire) for British Formula Atlantic in 1982, then retained for libre racing in 1983 and in 1984.

-- March 77B (Andy Barton): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977, and used to win the first three rounds of the South African Formula Atlantic championship in January and February 1977.
-Crashed heavily at Killarney in February and replaced with 77B-7.
-The damaged car was returned to March Engineering, repaired.
-It was updated it to 772P specification and sold to Andy Barton (Newcastle upon Tyne) who fitted with a 2-litre Ford BDG and used it in libre racing in 1978.
-He converted it to Formula Atlantic specification for 1979 with a Swindon BDA engine and used in the revised British championship.
+- March 77B (Andy Barton): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977, and used to win the first three rounds of the series in January and February 1977.
+It was crashed heavily at Killarney in February and replaced with 77B-7.
+The damaged car was returned to March Engineering, repaired, and updated it to 772P specification for Andy Barton (Newcastle upon Tyne).
+He fitted a 2-litre Ford BDG and used it in libre racing in 1978.
+For 1979, he converted it to Formula Atlantic specification with a Swindon BDA engine and used it in the revived British championship.
 Retained for 1980 as a hire drive, usually for Cameron Binnie (Cornhill-on-Tweed, Northumberland).
 Sold to Colin Richardson (Peebles, Scottish Borders, Scotland) and raced in Scottish libre in 1981, 1982 and 1983, using a 1600cc engine.
 Possibly borrowed back by Barton for a couple of races after his 782/792 was wrecked in April 1981.
 To Geoff Todd (Greenlaw, Scottish Borders), and raced at Ingliston again through 1984.
 Advertised by Todd in June 1984.
 Subsequent history unknown.